ccll/meteor-angular-ui-router/README.md

 ```
 template: Meteor.render(Template.foo)
 ```
-This will create a reactive context and auto-update your DOM while model changes.
+This will create a reactive context and auto-update your DOM when model changes.
 But a new problem arises: your Angular stuff in the template will stop working, because the DOM is updated after [bootstrap phase](http://docs.angularjs.org/api/angular.bootstrap) and Angular's runtime have got no chance to re-[$compile](http://docs.angularjs.org/api/ng.$compile) it.
 The solution is easy, wrap Angular stuff in a [`{{#constant}}`](http://docs.meteor.com/#constant) block:
 ```
 <template name='foo'>